-- Interpret a circular flow diagram - Explain the importance of economic theories and models - Describe goods and services markets and labor markets
+- Interpret a circular flow diagram - Explain the importance of economic theories and models - · Describe goods and services markets and labor markets

-Figure 1.5 John Maynard Keynes One of the most influential economists in modern times was John Maynard Keynes.
-(Credit: Wikimedia Commons)
+FIGURE 1.6 John Maynard Keynes One of the most influential economists in modern times was John Maynard Keynes.
+(Credit: "John Maynard Keynes" by IMF/Wikimedia Commons, Public Domain)

 John Maynard Keynes (1883-1946), one of the greatest economists of the twentieth century, pointed out that economics is not just a subject area but also a way of thinking.
-Keynes (Figure 1.5) famously wrote in the introduction to a fellow economist's book: "[Economics] is a method rather than a doctrine, an apparatus of the mind, a technique of thinking, which helps its possessor to draw correct conclusions."
+Keynes (Figure 1.6) famously wrote in the introduction to a fellow economist's book: "[Economics] is a method rather than a doctrine, an apparatus of the mind, a technique of thinking, which helps its possessor to draw correct conclusions."
 In other words, economics teaches you how to think, not what to think.